List of French desserts

-This is a list of desserts from the French cuisine.
-In France, a chef who prepares desserts and pastries is called a pâtissier, who is part of a kitchen hierarchy termed brigade de cuisine (kitchen staff).
+This is a list of desserts in French cuisine.
+In France, a chef who prepares desserts and pastries is called a pâtissier, who is part of a kitchen hierarchy in French cuisine termed brigade de cuisine (kitchen staff).
+The first section features non-pastry desserts (e.g. cakes, custards and meringues), while the second section is dedicated to pastry-based items.